Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/05-trace-agent-respones.md

-# 🐕 Section 5: Trace Agent Responses
+# 🐕 Module 5: Trace Agent Responses

-## 🎯 Goal

-Enable tracing to understand how your Pet Planner processes information step-by-step.

-## 💡 Context

 Tracing reveals the decision path your agent takes — which helps debug and improve its reasoning when generating suggestions.
+Your goal is to enable tracing to understand how your Pet Planner processes information step-by-step.

 ## 💬 Sample Prompt